John M. Parker

-John Milliken Parker, Sr. (March 16, 1863 – May 20, 1939), was an American Democratic politician from Louisiana, who served as the state's 37th Governor from 1920 to 1924.
+John Milliken Parker Sr. (March 16, 1863 – May 20, 1939), was an American Democratic politician from Louisiana, who served as the state's 37th governor from 1920 to 1924.
 He was a friend and admirer of U.S. President Theodore Roosevelt.
+He participated in the 1891 New Orleans lynchings.

 Early years

 Parker was born in Bethel Church, Mississippi to John Milliken Parker and Roberta Bunchner, wealthy parents whose families each owned substantial plantation lands in that state.
 He was educated at the historic prep school Chamberlain-Hunt Academy in Port Gibson, Mississippi, Belle View Academy in Virginia, and Eastman Business College in Poughkeepsie, New York.
 A prominent businessman, he was the president of the New Orleans Cotton Exchange and the Board of Trade.

-In 1891, Parker participated in the mob that lynched eleven Italian immigrants in New Orleans, avenging the murder of Police Chief David C. Hennessy.
+In 1891, Parker participated in the mob that lynched eleven Italian immigrants in New Orleans, in reaction to the murder of Police Chief David C. Hennessy.
 He refused to apologize for his role because he believed the mass lynching was justified.

 Early political career

 Parker first ran for Governor of Louisiana in 1916 as the nominee of the Progressive Party, running against state Attorney General Ruffin G. Pleasant, the Democratic nominee.
 Though Parker was ultimately defeated in a landslide, winning just 38% of the vote, the election was the closest gubernatorial election since 1896.
-Following his defeat, Parker was nominated by the Progressive party for Vice-President in 1916, but Roosevelt declined the Party's nomination for President and instead endorsed the Republican nominee, Charles Evans Hughes.
-Though the Party had no presidential nominee, and Parker endorsed President Woodrow Wilson for re-election, Parker remained on the ballot as the Progressive nominee for Vice-President in a handful of states, including Louisiana.
+Following his defeat, Parker was nominated by the Progressive Party for vice-president in 1916, but Roosevelt declined the Party's nomination for president and instead endorsed the Republican nominee, Charles Evans Hughes.
+Though the Party had no presidential nominee, and Parker endorsed President Woodrow Wilson for re-election, Parker remained on the ballot as the Progressive nominee for vice-president in a handful of states, including Louisiana.
 Though the ticket won just 7% of the vote in Louisiana, Parker won Iberia and Lafourche parishes in southern Louisiana.

 In the aftermath of both losses, Parker was seen as a likely candidate for Governor in 1920.
 Parker formally left the Progressive Party in 1916 and registered as a Democrat.
 Frank P. Stubbs, a businessman and colonel in the Louisiana National Guard, emerged as his chief opponent for the Democratic nomination.
 Stubbs secured the support of the Democratic Party's old guard establishment, while Parker was supported by New Orleans good government reformers, Governor Pleasant, and former Governor Jared Y. Sanders.
 Parker ended up narrowly defeating Stubbs in the Democratic primary, 54-45%, and won the general election with 98% of the vote.